marmendo/oslog/README.md

 Open the the project on the OpenShift web console and wait for the builder to finish Check that the application deployment has finished.

-From the OpenShift console go to overview and test the application
+Open a new broser tab and test the application

 `http://oslog-demo.apps.example.com/sysout`